Matt-CompSci/Gmod-CarBan/README.md

 * Ban a player from using vehicles: Player:vehicleBan()
 * Unban a player from using vehicles: Player:vehicleUnban()
-* Returns a boolean determining if a player can carban or not Player:canVehicleBan()
+* Returns a boolean determining if a player can carban or not:  Player:canVehicleBan()
-* Returns a boolean determining if a player is banned from vehicles or not Player:isVehicleBanned()
+* Returns a boolean determining if a player is banned from vehicles or not:  Player:isVehicleBanned()

 # ULX Permissions